 Cargo & Storage

 The NSX is Acura’s first build-to-order vehicle.
-As it plans to make only 800 per year, Acura is taking a page from Porsche and Audi in personalization options, straying from the package-based formula of its more pedestrian models and entering the realm of asking big money for individual options.
-Some of those big-ticket items include asking $6,000 for optional exterior paints Valencia Red Pearl and Nouvelle Blue Pearl, $9,990 for the carbon ceramic brakes, $2,500 for full leather seats and $9,000 for the carbon fiber exterior package.
+As it plans to make only 800 per year, Acura is taking a page from Porsche and Audi in personalisation options, straying from the package-based formula of its more pedestrian models and entering the realm of asking big money for individual choices.
+Some of those big-ticket items include asking $6,000 for free exterior paints Valencia Red Pearl and Nouvelle Blue Pearl, $9,990 for the carbon ceramic brakes, $2,500 for full leather seats and $9,000 for the carbon fibre exterior package.
 Before you know it, the NSX is full steam ahead to a $200,000 asking price.

 At 3,800 pounds and nearly 600 horsepower with the help of two turbochargers, the NSX might not be the lightweight, naturally aspirated machine purists remember, but staying true to the New Sports experience mantra has pushed Acura toward the technologically last car that is its 2017 NSX.
 Well over $150,000 might seem extreme considering some of the interior parallels with more common Acura vehicles.
 It’s the technology driving the NSX that’s pushing the envelope in this segment and that allows the NSX to be a sweetheart with a comfortable cabin and whisper-quiet interior when in toned-down modes, but a rip-roaring 573-hp supercar belting out ear-melting race car noises at the flick of a dial.